-A loose tire thrown forward in a collision or hard stop could injure the occupants in the vehicle.
+A loose tire or jack thrown forward in a collision or hard stop could endanger the occupants of the vehicle.
+Always stow the jack parts and the spare tire in the places provided.
 Have the deflated (flat) tire repaired or replaced immediately.